zo0o0ot/talk-spot/SoftSkills/Hacktoberfest-HOWTO.md

-# Hacktoberfest: How to get other people to do your work
+# Hacktoberfest: Tidying up your GitHub repos for guests!

 ## Format
 Regular Session

 ## Abstract
 GitHub can be wonderful, especially during Hacktoberfest.
-Get ready to hit the ground running!
+Prepare your repos for the fun!

 ## Description
-Best practices for creating issues that encourage people to give useful PRs in response.
-Because Hacktoberfest is a unique time of year that brings new folks to open source repositories, special care should be given to minimize confusion and frustration in issue creation.
+Hacktoberfest is a unique time of year that brings new folks to open source repositories on GitHub in October, lured in by the promises of comfy t-shirts.

+However, special care should be given to minimize confusion and frustration in issue creation in order to encourage folks to help you out instead of someone else.

+Behold some best practices for creating issues, so that people give useful PRs in response.

 This talk will contain tips for two sets of folks:
 - Repo owners that create issues
-- Hacktoberfest participants that want to use the allure of a comfy free t-shirt to try out contributing to open source.
+- Potential contributors to open source projects, whether they be potential first-timers or veterans.

+You will leave with strategies to maximize your Hacktoberfests, and your open source repositories in general!

 ## Audience
-Who is the audience?
+*Who is the audience?*
-Developers, or anyone else that wants to collaborate on GitHub, especially during Hacktoberfest in October of each year.
-Knowledge of GitHub is helpful here.
+This talk will contain tips for two sets of folks:
+- Repo owners that create issues
+- Potential contributors to open source projects, whether they be potential first-timers or veterans.

 ## Outcomes/Conclusions
-What will the audience get out of this talk?
-What do I want them to come away with?
+*What will the audience get out of this talk?
+What do I want them to come away with?*
-After listening to this talk, you will gain insights about yourself and your co-workers, and you will learn how to be a better person, employee, and advocate for others.
+You will leave with strategies to maximize your Hacktoberfests, and your open source repositories in general!

 ## Outline
 This presentation covers several topics: